Who is eligible to participate in programming at Mandy’s Farm?

 How is Mandy’s Farm funded?

 Mandy’s Farm is committed to providing individualized care to those participating in our programs.
 At this time, the Medicaid Waiver reimburses us with the expectation that we will provide one trained support coach for a group of four to six participants.
-Within our programs, we make every effort to provide lower ratios, with one support coach working with a group of three participants.
+Within our programs, we make every effort to provide lower ratios, with one support coach working with a group of three to four participants.
 While this ratio is not reimbursed, we feel that it makes a significant difference in terms of program safety, outcomes, individualized care, and increased independence.